akiko-1696/Plivo/NOTES.md

-# Notes
+# NOTES

-## Approach

-I first understood the provided GPT implementation and training pipeline before making incremental changes.

-The focus was on improving optimization rather than making large architectural changes.

-The primary modifications were:

-- AdamW optimizer
-- Cosine learning rate scheduling
-- Gradient clipping

-I also experimented with:

-- Weight tying
-- GPT-2 style parameter initialization

-These latter changes did not improve the development BPB within the fixed 2000-step training budget.

-## Future Work

-With more time, I would investigate:

-- Better tokenizer (especially for mixed English/Hindi text)
-- Using more of the 2M parameter budget
-- Longer context length
-- Architecture search (depth vs width)
-- Learning rate warmup
+The submitted model uses the optimizer configuration from Run 1 because it achieved the best measured development BPB of **2.3718**.
+The primary improvements were replacing Adam with AdamW, adding cosine learning rate scheduling, and gradient clipping to stabilize optimization.
+These changes required minimal architectural modifications while remaining fully compatible with the provided evaluation pipeline.
+I also evaluated weight tying together with GPT-2 style initialization.
+Under the fixed 2000-step training budget, these modifications did not improve the evaluation metric, so they were not selected for the final checkpoint.
+Given additional time, I would investigate increasing model capacity toward the 2M parameter limit and designing a tokenizer better suited for mixed English/Hindi text.